These 8 tips will help you achieve a lean body in a way that still supports your health and wellbeing!

 Sleep well - it’s more important than you might think.

 If you want to take your fitness progress to the next level, never compromise on your sleep.
 Not only does sleep deprivation have a negative impact on your exercise performance, but it also makes it more difficult for your body to efficiently repair and recover after a workout.

 Sleeping well is crucial to our immune-health, mental cognition, exercise recovery, and even our insulin sensitivity.
-If building muscle and losing body fat is a priority for you - then sleep needs to be a priority too.
+If learning how to build muscle and lose fat is a top priority for you, then sleep needs to be a priority too.

-Sustainable results take time and progress is never linear - so enjoy the journey!
+These tips to gain lean muscle and lose fat are sustainable and healthy habits that will serve you over the long term.
+Sustainable results take time and progress is never linear - so enjoy your unique journey!
 For a lean, strong physique that's easy to maintain in the long term, it's important to focus on making lifestyle changes, rather than looking for a quick fix.

 While drastic changes to our body composition can take some time, the strength and performance gains will come much faster.
-Remember that fat loss does not necessarily mean weight loss, so don't measure your progress with the scales.
+Remember that fat loss does not necessarily mean weight loss, so don't reply on the scales to measure your progress.

 Instead, track your improvements in performance, changes in the way your clothes fit, and most importantly - how you feel.

 Tips to gain lean muscle and lower body fat - summarised!